-For those who are new to, or considering self-publishing for the first time, there are important issues you need to consider, some traps to avoid and some extra international hurdles to leap.
+For those authors who are new to, or considering self-publishing for the first time, there are important issues you need to consider.
+There are some traps to avoid and extra international obstacles to leap.

-To avoid considerable frustration and wasting both your time and money, here are some of the major points that should be considered and understood before plunging into self-publishing from outside the US.
+To avoid a lot of frustration and wasting both your time and money, here are some of the major points that you should consider and understand before plunging into self-publishing from outside the US.